rwarbelow/hs-rails-lessons/lesson_3.md

 ### Making Things Less Ugly

 I'm guessing that along the way, students have asked about how to make things less... ugly.
 We're going to use Bootstrap to make things a little nicer.
+If you want to talk about what Bootstrap is and what it does, feel free.

 Tell students to stay on application.html.erb and add this line above `stylesheet_link_tag` (line 7):